rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 ![]({% asset_path 2018-08-23-new-sql-server-2017-features/Picture8.png %})

--	Showplan XML now includes info about the statistics used for a plan and, for actual plans, runtime metrics and the top 10 wait stats experienced by that plan.
-These wait stats are also now being tracked in the query store.
+-	Showplan XML now includes information about the statistics used for a plan and, for actual plans, runtime metrics and the top 10 wait statisticss experienced by that plan.
+These wait statistics are also now being tracked in the query store.
 -	A new dynamic management function **sys.dm\_db\_stats\_histogram** enables you to access histogram information programmatically, without databases console commands (DBCC).